chakki-works/seqeval/README.md

 ## Support features

-seqeval supports following formats:
+seqeval supports following schemes:

 - IOB1
 - IOB2
 - IOE1
 - IOE2
-- IOBES
+- IOBES(only in strict mode)
-- BILOU
+- BILOU(only in strict mode)

-and supports following metrics:
+and following metrics:

 | metrics  | description  |
 |---|---|